aliou/dotvim/vim/plugin/settings/readme.md

 This directory contains settings for various vim plugins and vim itself.
+This is shamelessly stolen from [@skwp](https://github.com/skwp) dotfiles.

 ## Plugin Settings